 Considerations for migrating or cloning virtual machines

-You should be aware of some of the considerations while migrating existing virtual machines in your datacenter.
+You should be aware of some of the considerations while migrating exisitng virtual machines in your datacenter.

 Migrate protected virtual machines

 You can migrate the protected virtual machines to:

 Same vVols datastore in a different ESXi host

 Different compatible vVols datastore in same ESXi host